Ja-Tar/Launkey/README.md

 > This project is in early development.
 Some features may not work as expected or may be missing.
 > Please report any issues you encounter.
 THX :)

-Launkey is a desktop application that allows you to create custom templates that then can be dragged and dropped on a table that represents a Launchpad device.
+Launkey is a app that allows you to create custom templates that then can be dragged to table that represents a Launchpad.
 When you press a button on the Launchpad, the app will trigger the keyboard shortcut that you assigned to that button in the template.

 https://github.com/user-attachments/assets/a2fe8498-8232-4c6c-9928-d236b9c0e06e